aleixmarsa/aleixmarsa/README.md

 **aleixmarsa/aleixmarsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm a web developer and a future Computer Engineer living in Barcelona
+I'm a **Web Developer** living in Barcelona and a future Computer Engineer.

 ## 🛠  Technologies and tools
 <div align="left">